-Jenny Baxley Lee, MA, BC-DMT, is a Lecturer and Board Certified Dance/Movement Therapist with the University of Florida's Center for Arts in Medicine in the College of the Arts.
+Jenny Baxley Lee, MA, BC-DMT, is a Senior Lecturer and Board Certified Dance/Movement Therapist with the University of Florida's Center for Arts in Medicine in the College of the Arts.
 She is affiliated faculty with the School of Theatre and Dance and the STEM Translational Communication Center and serves on the Research Committee in the College of the Arts.
 Jenny is an active member of the American Dance Therapy Association and served on the Editorial Board of the American Journal of Dance Therapy as Book and Film Review Editor.

 Jenny teaches graduate coursework in the University of Florida Center for Arts in Medicine Master's degree program in Arts in Medicine.
 She also serves as an instructor for the undergraduate common humanities course, What is the Good Life? and teaches an annual study abroad course entitled Arts for Health, Peace and Community Engagement in Northern Ireland.